 Happy Paws: Your Guide to Pet Safe Lawn Edging

-As you’re planning your yard projects this spring and summer, your friends at Lone Tree Veterinary Medical Center would like remind you of the often ignored, yet, extremely important topic of metal lawn edging and the risks it poses to pets.
-Let’s discuss pet safe lawn edging that will help keep your pet safer and still dazzle your landscaping niche.
+Your friends at Lone Tree Veterinary Medical Center would like remind you of the often ignored, yet, extremely important topic of metal lawn edging and the risks it poses to pets.
+Let’s discuss pet safe lawn edging that will help keep your pet safe.

 Out with the Old

-Lawn edging is typically used to define the border of a yard or garden, creating a more definitive transition between grassy areas, paths, and planted or landscaped areas, as well as preventing wood mulch from migrating into the grass.
-Traditional lawn edging is made of metal with an unfinished, sharp top edge, and is usually buried just below the surface of the sod.
+Lawn edging typically defines the border of a yard or garden, creating a smoother transition between grassy areas, paths, and planted or landscaped spaces while preventing wood mulch from spilling into the grass.
+Most traditional lawn edging uses metal with an unfinished, sharp top edge and is usually buried just below the sod’s surface.

-Covering the edging is only a temporary solution, as the sharp metal will eventually cut through even the best covering, so it is a good idea to look at other options.
+Covering the edging provides only a temporary fix, as sharp metal edges eventually cut through even the best coverings.
+Exploring alternative edging materials is a safer and more effective long-term solution.

 Pet Safe Lawn Edging

-- Wood—Pressure-treated wood can make for an attractive division between the lawn and planted areas, and can also serve as an effective barrier.
+Wood: Pressure-treated wood can make for an attractive division between the lawn and planted areas.

 Protecting Your Pet